 - Amoxicillin can be taken on an empty stomach or with food.
-Absorption of amoxicillin is not affected by food (eMC, 2020).
+The absorption of Amoxicillin is not affected by food (eMC, 2020).

-Gastrointestinal side effects such as the upset stomach, diarrhoea and feeling sick are usually mild and may go away after a few days.
+Gastrointestinal side effects such as upset stomach, diarrhea, and feeling sick are usually mild and may disappear after a few days.

 Penicillins can be used in pregnancy.
 They are not known to be harmful (Joint Formulary Committee, 2019).